Immersion Rotations

 EVMS Family Medicine is one of 25 residency programs across the United States participating in the Family Medicine National Innovation in Continuity Clinic Experience (FM-NICEE) pilot, which grants our program a waiver from the ACGME requirement that states a family medicine resident must have a presence in their continuity clinic at least 40 weeks per academic year.

-The program has taken advantage of this waiver by developing "immersion" rotations, which allow our residents to spend two full weeks dedicated to their specialty rotations in each 4-week block.
+The program has taken advantage of this waiver by developing "hybrid" rotations, which allow our residents to spend two weeks dedicated to their specialty rotations in each 4-week block with one half day of continuity clinic.
 The remaining two weeks of the block is spent in continuity clinic.

 • Simpler schedules: less worry about balancing clinic with other experiences during a rotation